 OCR issues a clarification of the three-prong test, reiterating that institutions may choose any one of three independent tests to demonstrate that they are effectively accommodating the participation needs of the underrepresented sex.16

 All institutions of higher education must make available for the first time, to all who inquire, specific information on their intercollegiate athletics department, as required by the EADA.
 In subsequent years, this date would be October 15.15

 November 21, 1996

 A federal appeals court upholds a lower court’s ruling in Cohen v.
-Brown University, holding that Brown University illegally discriminated against female athletes.
-Brown argues that it did not violate Title IX because women are less interested in sports than men.
-Both the district court and the court of appeals rejects Brown’s argument.
+Brown University, holding that Brown University illegally discriminated against female athletes.17 Brown argues that it did not violate Title IX because women are less interested in sports than men.
+Both the district court and the court of appeals reject Brown’s argument.
 Many of the arguments offered by Brown are similar to those relied upon by colleges and universities all over the country.

 February 20, 2001